estuary/flow/site/docs/concepts/connectors.md

 ```

 In some cases, you may be comfortable writing out the required configuration of your connector.
-Often you don't know what configuration a connector requires ahead of time.
+Often, you don't know what configuration a connector requires ahead of time,
-Or you may simply prefer a more guided workflow.
+or you may simply prefer a more guided workflow.

-For this reason connectors offer APIs which specify the configuration they may require,
+For this reason, connectors offer APIs that specify the configuration they may require,
 or the resources they may have available.
 Flow uses these APIs to offer guided workflows for easy configuration and usage of connectors.